Western Europe 410-962 - The Winter King

 Isinfier's portraits have been added as an additional module.
 DO NOT enable the The Winter King - Portraits submod unless you have all of the required portrait packs (Celtic, Norse, Mongol, and Early Western Portraits), as otherwise you will face graphical issues.

-- A campaign scenario starting in 479 AD, and revolving around two major struggles: the Anglo-Saxon invasion of Britain, and the religious conflict between the ancient british Gods and the "new" catholic faith.
-The campaign end date is set to 867 AD.
+- A main campaign scenario starting in 479 AD, and revolving around two major struggles: the barbarian invasions of Sub-Roman Britain and Gaul, and the religious conflict between the ancient pagan Gods and the "new" Nicene faith.
+The campaign end date is set to 962 AD.

 - Custom Events and Storylines.
-There are hundreds of new or modified events, including a search for the legendary thirteen Treasures of Britain (choose the ambition "Restore the Old Gods"), a basic druid selection and education system, events regarding Anglo-Saxon and Frankish invasions, religious conversions, trading routes with the Mediterranean sea, seasonal events, and much more.
+There are hundreds of new or modified events and mechanics, including a high kingship system, events regarding Anglo-Saxon and Frankish invasions, Roman restoration events, religious conversions, a search for the legendary thirteen Treasures of Britain, trading routes with the Mediterranean sea, a dedicated season and climate system, and much more.

-- A number of new traits, modifiers, decisions and ambitions/objectives.
+- A number of new traits, modifiers, decisions and ambitions/objectives, and a complete overhaul of the casus belli system.

 - A dynamic 'de jure' map system that allows multiple 'de jure' map configurations.